assafp/pickeez/README.md

 > /albums/algo/get_pending - gets next pending album.

+> /algo/all_pending - debugging route, shows you list of pending albums (but does not update when taking one.)

 TBD:

 > Send SMS with code upon entering phone and when requesting resend.